MicrosoftDocs/azure-docs/articles/machine-learning/concept-endpoints-online.md

 Azure Machine Learning supports model deployment to online endpoints for coders and noncoders alike, by providing options for _no-code deployment_, _low-code deployment_, and _Bring Your Own Container (BYOC) deployment_.

+#### No-code model deployment

-**No-code model deployment** provides out-of-box inferencing for common frameworks (for example, scikit-learn, TensorFlow, PyTorch, and ONNX) via MLflow and Triton.
+No-code deployment provides out-of-box inferencing for common frameworks (for example, scikit-learn, TensorFlow, PyTorch, and ONNX) via MLflow and Triton.
 For no-code deployment, Azure Machine Learning requires that you provide:
 - A model folder or the name and version of the model, if it's already registered in your workspace.
 This model folder should contain:
     - ML model file connecting assets/schema for MLflow
     - model files